Caleno83/24G-Front-End-Test-Project/README.md

 <a> There were smalls errors that I got, but after searching it in google, I could debug the issue.
 -one problem was that I got this error "warning-react-modal-app-element-is-not-defined-please-use-modal-setappeleme ".
 I resolve this issue thanks to this article: https://stackoverflow.com/questions/48269381/warning-react-modal-app-element-is-not-defined-please-use-modal-setappeleme
-- other issues happened when I was tryng to create a card inside a modal, and it was a little difficult to added because I was not gettting opacity only to the main mmodal, but to evetything.  after working around, and checking few articles, I could fixed the problem</a>
+- other issues happened when I was tryng to create a card inside a modal, and it was a little difficult to added it because I was gettting opacity as the main mmodal, but I was trying to show the descriptiong to the Card Modal.
+After working around, and checking few articles, I could fixed the problem</a>

 <h4>Documentation that I found out, and helped me with the Project</h4>